flarehotspot/sdk-utils/core/sdk/mkdocs/docs/guides/basic-routing.md

 </script>
 ```

 The `flareView` prop is automatically populated with the JSON data from the handler function defined in [HandlerFunc](#handlerfunc) field of the portal route.
-The `flareView` prop has three fields, namely:
+The `flareView` component prop has three fields, namely:

 - `data`: The JSON data returned from the handler function.
 - `loading`: A boolean value that indicates if the data is still loading.